chafc-fcig/chafc-fcig.github.io/guides/fields.md

 It is strongly encouraged that you send these fields.

 Every field designated as encouraged must have a valid value if one is known.

+These columns should be present in your file but need not necessarily have data for each record.

 {% for cat in categories %}